William Hurt: 1977–1989: Early roles and stardom

 Hurt began his career in stage productions.
+He was in off-Broadway productions of William Shakespeare's Henry V (1975), and A Midsummer Night's Dream (1982).
 From 1977 to 1989, he was a member of the acting company at Circle Repertory Company.
 He won an Obie Award for his debut appearance there in Corinne Jacker's My Life, and won a 1978 Theatre World Award for his performances in Fifth of July, Ulysses in Traction, and Lulu.
 In 1979, Hurt played Hamlet under the direction of Marshall W. Mason opposite Lindsay Crouse and Beatrice Straight.
+He made his Broadway debut in David Rabe's dark comedy Hurlyburly (1984).
 His first major film role was in the science-fiction film Altered States (1980), where his performance as an obsessed scientist gained him wide recognition.
 His performance opposite newcomer Kathleen Turner in Lawrence Kasdan's neo-noir film Body Heat (1981) elevated Hurt to stardom.
 Kasdan and he became frequent collaborators: Hurt co-starred in Kasdan's acclaimed comedy-dramas The Big Chill (1983) and The Accidental Tourist (1988), both of which were nominated for the Academy Award for Best Picture, and he later had a supporting role in the ensemble comedy I Love You to Death (1990).
 In 1983 he appeared in the thriller Gorky Park (1983) opposite Lee Marvin.

 In the 1980s, Hurt received three consecutive Academy Award nominations for Best Actor, beginning with an Oscar win for his turn as a prisoner in Hector Babenco's drama Kiss of the Spider Woman in 1985.
 He also received the Best Male Performance Prize at the Cannes Film Festival for this role.
 The New York Times wrote, "Mr. Hurt won a well-deserved best actor award at the Cannes Film Festival for a performance that is crafty at first, carefully nurtured and finally stirring in profound, unanticipated ways...
 What starts out as a campy, facetious catalog of Hollywood trivia becomes an extraordinarily moving film about manhood, heroism and love."

 Hurt subsequently received Best Actor Oscar nominations for playing a speech teacher at a school for the deaf who falls for a deaf custodian in Children of a Lesser God (1986) and for playing a dim-witted television news anchor in Broadcast News the following year.
 Broadcast News, a romantic comedy directed by James L. Brooks, would come to be Hurt's most acclaimed film, with an inclusion to the National Film Registry in the Library of Congress in 2018.